2001 Motorola 220: Practice and qualifying

 There were two 75-minute practice sessions preceding Sunday's race.
 A test session, scheduled for Friday afternoon, ran for 90 minutes.
 Conditions were warm and sunny for both Friday practice sessions.
 Two red flags were shown in the first practice session.
 The first was for Roberto Moreno who stalled his engine in the eighth turn while on an out lap.
 The second was for Scott Dixon who spun into the turn five gravel trap and stalled his car, necessitating its removal from the circuit.
 Tora Takagi was fastest with a time of 1:42:202; Jimmy Vasser, de Ferran, Bräck, Franchitti, Bruno Junqueira, Moreno, Andretti, Bryan Herta and Castroneves rounded out the session's top ten drivers.
 De Ferran recorded the fastest lap of the day in the second practice session with a time of 1:41.055, ahead of Vasser, Franchitti.
 Andretti; Moreno, Cristiano da Matta, Junqueira, Tony Kanaan, Castroneves and Bräck.

 A further five stoppages occurred; Max Papis spun into the turn 12 tire barrier, sustaining rear wing damage.
 Max Wilson simultaneously went off the track leaving the second turn and stalled.
 Herta slid into the turn three gravel trap, and Wilson stalled after exiting turn three.
 Vasser went off into the turn four gravel trap.
 Weather conditions became cloudy for the Saturday practice session due to a low pressure area developing to the west of the track.
 The session was stopped twice when Alex Tagliani spun into the turn six gravel trap and stalled his car, and Bräck's engine failed heading into the 12th turn and steered right towards the pit lane entry but stalled.
-De Ferran was fastest with a time of 1:40.511; Moreno, Vasser, Junqueira, Takagi, Castroneves, Fernández, Franchitti, Herta and Bräck completed the top ten.
-After the session ended, Alex Zanardi stopped his car in Fernández's pit stall to prevent him from entering it because Fernández blocked by him while on a timed lap.
+De Ferran was fastest with a time of 1:40.511; Moreno, Vasser, Junqueira, Takagi, Castroneves, Adrián Fernández, Franchitti, Herta and Bräck completed the top ten.
+After the session ended, Alex Zanardi stopped his car in Fernández's pit stall to prevent him from entering it because Fernández blocked him in while on a timed lap.
 Zanardi then nudged Fernández in an accusatory manner before others stepped in to defuse the situation.

 Kenny Bräck (pictured in 2012) had his fifth pole position of the season.